Fabian Plak

-Fabian Plak (born 23 July 1997) is a Dutch volleyball player for Estonian club Saaremaa and the Dutch national team.
+Fabian Plak (born 23 July 1997) is a Dutch professional volleyball player who plays as a middle blocker for ZAKSA Kędzierzyn-Koźle and the Netherlands national team.

-He participated at the 2017 Men's European Volleyball Championship.
+He participated in the 2017 European Volleyball Championship.

 Personal life

 Plak was born in Tuitjenhorn, son of Surinamese kickboxing world champion Kenneth and Dutch volleyball player Karin.
 He has an older sister, Celeste, who also plays volleyball.
-Plak went to the Johan Cruyff College in Nijmegen.
+Plak attended the Johan Cruyff College in Nijmegen.